yaml/yaml-spec/spec/spec.md

 ## #.
 JSON Schema

-The _JSON schema_ is the lowest common denominator of most modern computer languages, and allows [parsing] JSON files.
+The _JSON schema_ is the lowest common denominator of most modern computer languages and allows [parsing] JSON files.
 A YAML [processor] should therefore support this [schema], at least as an option.
 It is also strongly recommended that other [schemas] should be based on it.